Navigation

 Post-run cool down stretches

-This short cool down static stretching routine can help to prevent injury after a run by maintaining and improving your flexibility.
-If you feel any discomfort or pain when doing these stretches, stop and speak to your GP.
-For a longer cool down just repeat this routine.
+After you run, you can cool down with a slow jog or a walk.
+You can also try our short cool down stretching routine to prevent injury after a run.
+It will also help you to improve your flexibility.
+If you feel any discomfort or pain when doing these stretches, stop and speak to a GP or physiotherapist.
+For a longer cool-down just repeat this routine.

 1. Slow jog